kutoga/dynamic_c/README.md

 It is free to use and you do not even have to mention the author of the library.

 The function `dc_finish` accepts C-compiler arguments as a second parameter.
-If it is `NULL`, then `-O3 -Wall -Wextra -Werror` is used.
+If it is `NULL`, then `-O3 -march=native -Wall -Wextra -Werror` is used.
 Otherwise it is expected that the arguments are followed by `NULL` to indicate the end of the argument list.

 Example (execute `make && ./main`):